rjenkin/certificates-demo/docs/selfsigned-certificates.md

 ### Subject Name Alternatives

-The self-signed certificate was originally created with only the server-one domain name, causing SSL verification to fail when accessing the server via localhost, even though the server itself defaults to serving the server-one content.
+The self-signed certificate was originally created with only the `server-one` domain name, causing SSL verification to fail when accessing the server via `localhost` and `127.0.0.1`, even though the server itself defaults to serving the `server-one` content.
 This hostname mismatch triggers certificate validation errors because the certificate doesn't include all the names used to access the server.

-To solve this problem, we can add Subject Alternative Names (SANs) to the certificate, allowing it to be valid for multiple domain names and/or IP addresses: [config](../ssl/selfsigned/certificate-2.cnf).
+To solve this problem, we can add Subject Alternative Names (SANs) to the certificate, allowing it to be valid for multiple domain names and/or IP addresses: [certificate-2.cnf](../ssl/selfsigned/certificate-2.cnf).

-**Create the certificate:**
+**Create the certificate using `certificate-2.cnf`:**
 ```bash
 openssl req -x509 -new -nodes \
   -sha256 \